instaclustr/terraform-provider-instaclustr/docs/data-sources/mongodb_cluster_v2_instance.md

 ---

 # instaclustr_mongodb_cluster_v2_instance (Data Source)
-Definition of a managed Kafka cluster that can be provisioned in Instaclustr.
+Definition of a managed MongoDB cluster that can be provisioned in Instaclustr.
 ## Example Usage
 ```
 data "instaclustr_mongodb_cluster_v2_instance" "example" {